mendenm/flexible_flyer/README.md

 	* 	This allows the palms to be scaled independently of the hinges, so that commercial steel pins or nails can be used to make precision, smooth-operating joints.
 	* The parameters allow selection of different options for both hinge pins and for plastic tubing bearings, which make even better joints.
 So far, there a designs using:
 		* 	 industrial 1/16" dowel pins with Delrin tubing bearings around them
-		* 	 3 mm screws with PTÏE tubing for bearings
+		* 	 3 mm screws with PTFE tubing for bearings
 		* 	 Stainless steel finishing nails (deck nails) with PTFE tubing

 		All of these options add between about $0.50 and about $2.00 to the cost of a hand.
 Materials sources are shown at [Joint Materials](#Joint-Materials)